openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 2. Openshift Installer
    - Add an `InstallConfig` flag to the installer to enable this feature from install time only.
+   - Add the ability to call the NTO `render` command during bootstrap.
-3. Machine Config Operator
+3. Node Tuning Operator
-   - Add the ability of MCO to generate the needed machine configs for the worker pools from bootstrap and maintain it.
+   - Add the ability of NTO to generate the needed machine configs for the worker pools from bootstrap.
 4. Admission Controller ([management cpus override](https://github.com/openshift/kubernetes/blob/a9d6306a701d8fa89a548aa7e132603f6cd89275/openshift-kube-apiserver/admission/autoscaling/managementcpusoverride/doc.go))
    in openshift/kubernetes.